Accessibility Testing Standards

 1. Automated Tests

-Automated accessibility testing is useful but has some significant limitations:
+Automated accessibility testing is useful but has limitations:

-- Current testing tools are able to test fewer than 60% of accessibility criteria, so additional manual testing is necessary.
+- Automated testing tools are able to test fewer than 60% of accessibility criteria, so additional manual testing is necessary.

-- Current testing tools are susceptible to false positives, so all findings must be confirmed through manual testing.
+- Current automated testing tools are susceptible to false positives, so findings must be confirmed through manual testing.

-Because of these limitations, the State of Illinois only uses automated testing to:
+Because of these limitations, the State of Illinois uses automated testing to:

 - Provide an initial overview of potential accessibility issues, and